SW-Muriu/JAVA-MASTER-CLASS/src/SEC02ControlFlow/Loops/README.md

    Executes until a given condition becomes false
 3. Do while loop
     Executes at least once and continues until a given condition becomes false

+While using the While loop, you can can use continue to skip, where the number that returns true for the condition, is skipped
+Used the same as if-break